-The simplest way to compute a wellbeing score is to sum up the respective values of the items and multiply the sum by 5 in order to obtain a final score ranging from 0 to 100: (item1 + item2... + item5) \times 5 = wellbeing score.
-The higher the score, the higher a child's wellbeing.
+Since the items of the WHO-5 have been shown to measure the same dimension (psychological well-being) combining them in an index will reliably reflect the level of a child's well-being.
+The simplest way to do this, is to sum up the respective values of the items and multiply the sum by 5 in order to obtain a final score ranging from 0 to 100: (item1 + item2 + ... + item5) x 5 = well-being score.
+The higher the score, the higher a child's well-being.